coinhall/genie-contracts/scripts/README.md

 ### Running

-1. Ensure the wasm files are built; if not, run `./build.sh` in the root of the project
+1. Run `./build.sh` in the root of the project to build the wasm files
-2. Then, run `yarn start src/test.ts`
+2. Then, run `yarn start src/test.ts` and observe the results

-> The testnet RPC may occasionally take a longer time to process incoming transactions.
-A delay of 6s is added between each transaction, and a minimum delay of 60s is added whenever it is needed to wait until a certain timestamp.
-This covers for most cases, but the tests might still fail for this reason.
-For more accurate testing, and to avoid spamming the testnet, a localnet could be setup in the future.